AceOfSpades-JFK/MusicPlayer/README.md

 - Adding a `MusicPlayer` node to your scene, or

 - Using the `GlobalMusicPlayer` autoload for music to play across scenes!

+## Usage

+Loading and playing a song can be as simple as just typing this:

+    GlobalMusicPlayer.load_track(track_name, 1.0, true)

+This snippet of code loads the track and plays it at full loudness after loading!

+Fading the volume can be done with just:

+    GlobalMusicPlayer.get_current_track().fade_volume(0.5)

+This will fade the volume to half loudness for just 1 second.

+Maybe you're done with a track and want to fade-transition to another.
+Just type:

+    GlobalMusicPlayer.fade_to_track(track_name, 1.0, 2.0)

+and for 2 seconds, the previous track fades out and gets unloaded.
+The new track loads, plays, and then fades in to full volume.

 ## Planned features